I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 paint brush and roller spinner

 Anything that makes cleaning up easier is a win in my eyes.
-Probably one of the best pro painting tools to have in your kit is a paint brush and roller spinner.
+A paint brush and roller spinner are probably two of the best pro painting tools to have in your kit.

 Have you recently washed a brush or roller by hand?
-It stinks.
-It takes forever and it’s a waste of water and time.
+It stinks, takes forever, and is a waste of water and time.
 Enter the spinner.
-This awesome tool makes the cleaning process a breeze and you have to make sure you properly clean and take care of those high-quality brushes and roller you bought.
+This awesome tool makes the cleaning process a breeze, and you have to make sure you properly clean and care for those high-quality brushes and rollers you bought.

 A paint mixer bit for your drill comes in handy when you are using paint that comes in the large 5 gallon buckets.
 Can you imagine trying to shake a big bucket like that?
 At the most, it would be comical and you will get a good laugh from it.